 - Shop boards

 - Menu cards

 QR Codes are environmental-friendly, cost-effective, convenient, easily customizable, easily manageable, device-independent, HD quality, accurate, measurable, and competitive.
-Since QR Codes are relatively new to most countries, businesses that employ the power of QR Codes can set themselves apart as a strategic marketing leader.
+Therefore, businesses that employ the power of QR Codes can set themselves apart as strategic marketing leaders.

 They are versatile too.
-So, right from an individual laborer to a building constructing company, anyone can use QR Codes and earn a profit.
+So, from an individual to a building construction company, anyone can use QR Codes and earn a profit.